somhi/PCXT_DeMiSTify/sockit/README.md

 ### STATUS

-* **UART port needs to be used to load the OS through the serdrive app.** Load OS using Serial Rx/Tx cable.
+* Check file defs.v to verify and check disabled options.

+* CGA VRAM with 128 kB for Tandy games.

 * Composite real not implemented.
 Need to fix the serializer module error in cyclone v family.

-* CGA VRAM with 128 kB for all Tandy games now available.